-One of the big causes of lost shots on the golf course is of misjudging the distance to a particular target.
+One of the big causes of lost shots on the golf course is not asking how does a golf rangefinder work and of misjudging the distance to a particular target.
 Under clubbing or coming up short is usually a symptom of indecision caused by estimating the yardage left to cover.
 Knowing the distance from the target that a golfer has left enables him/her to choose the correct club or lofted iron to be in with a chance of those elusive birdies.
+Check out Garmin X40 here.

 In This Article